bjones1/CodeChat/README.rst

 Getting started
 ===============
 First, download then run `Install_CodeChat.exe <https://dl.dropbox.com/u/2337351/CodeChat/Install_CodeChat.exe>`_ to install the program.
 Next, create a new CodeChat project by selecting ``File | Create new project`` and place it in a directory of your choosing, then follow the directions that appear.
+See `Running from source`_ for other options.

 Optional modules
 ================